A Viscosity Approach to a Stochastic Control Problem on a Bounded Domain: Existence of Viscosity Solution

 \subsection{The Dynamic Programming Principle}

-\quad In order to prove that the value function is a viscosity solution of the corresponding HJB equation, and besides multivariate continuity, we also need to show that the Dynamic Programming Principle is satisfied.
-In fact, a result which is a stronger version of the traditional dynamic programming principle is verified in this section. \begin{defi} The value function $V$ is said to satisfy the Dynamic Programming Principle if, for any $(s,y)\in[0,T]\times \overline{Q}$ and $(\mathcal{F}_t)_{t\geq s}$-stopping time $\theta$,
+In order to prove that the value function is a viscosity solution of the HJB equation, and besides the joint continuity, we also need to show that the value function satisfies the so-called Dynamic Programming Principle (cf. (7.2) in~\cite[Section III.7]{FlemingSoner:2006}). \begin{definition} The value function $V$ is said to satisfy the \emph{Dynamic Programming Principle} if, for any $(s,x)\in\overline{Q}_{T}$ and any $(\mathscr{F}_t)_{t\in[s,T]}$-stopping time $\tau$,